LeoHsiao1/pyexiv2/MoreDetails.md

     'test'
     ```

-- Some special tags cannot be modified.
+- Some special tags cannot be modified by pyexiv2.
 Therefore, you should check if your tag has been successfully modified.

     ```python
     >>> i.read_exif()['Exif.Image.ExifTag']
     '4860'
     >>> i.modify_exif({'Exif.Image.ExifTag': '1000'})
     >>> i.read_exif()['Exif.Image.ExifTag']
-    '4860'      # Not modified
+    '4860'      # Not changed

     >>> i.read_xmp()['Xmp.xmpMM.History']
     'type="Seq"'